EpiK-Protocol/cayley/docs/cayleyexport.md

 ### `--out=<filename>`

 Specifies the location and name of a file to export the data to.
-If you do not specify a file, **cayleyexport** writes data to the standard output (e.g. “stdout”).
+If you do not specify a file, **gatewayexport** writes data to the standard output (e.g. “stdout”).